Emulation of the Cosmic Dawn 21-cm Power Spectrum and Classification of Excess Radio Models Using an Artificial Neural Network: Results

-Since the MCMC uncertainty (as given by a single emulator) is unreliable, in what follows we do not focus on the MCMC contours.
-We show them in the Appendix for one other example (i.e., a different astrophysical model than the one used for Tables~\ref{tab: table_example1_clean} and \ref{tab: table_example1_SKA}), in figures~\ref{fig: pos_distribution_clean1} and \ref{fig: pos_distribution_SKA1}.
-More generally, while the results in this section are interesting, we have only shown a couple random example models here.
+More generally, while this type of result for individual models is interesting, we prefer to look at properties that more generally characterize the broad range of possible astrophysical models.
 In order to understand the general trends, we consider below the overall statistics of the fitting as calculated for a large number of models.